harshad-paymode/QuantiGence/README.md

 ## Prompts & Grounding policy (examples)

-QuantiGence enforces grounding-first LLM design.
+Short summary of how prompt and enforce grounding:

-### Grounding Rules
+### Rules

-- Every factual claim must be supported by evidence
+- Always attach evidence to factual claims.
-- Numeric claims must reference source tables
+- Numeric claims must cite tables or time-series slices.
-- Uncertainty must be acknowledged
-- If unsupported → the model must abstain
+- If evidence is weak or missing, the model should say so (abstain or use cautious language).

-### Prompt Design Philosophy
+### Prompt style

-- Retrieval-aware prompts
+- Retrieval-aware prompts that list evidence items.
-- Citation-required generation
-- Structured verification loops
-- Role-specific instructions (Researcher vs Auditor vs Analyst)
+- Role-specific instructions (e.g., “Researcher: return up to N passages with provenance”).
+- Verification loop: Analyst output → Auditor verification → final score.

-This reduces hallucinations and increases interpretability.
+This keeps the LLM focused and traceable.

 ## Safety & Evaluation (Auditor + DeepEval)